mbrtargeting/druid-client/README.md

 }
 ```

+You can use `models.Utils.parseTaskConfig(file)` to parse a task config file programmatically.

 # Build

 We support Scala 2.11 and 2.12.
 To do a cross-build that create jars for all supported Scala